cs3org/OCM-API/IETF-RFC.md

     an HTTP POST request to the given `uri` with the resulting bearer token in a form field named `access_token` (see [Resource Access](#resource-access)).
 The shared secret MUST NOT be exposed to the browser and MUST NOT appear in any URI.
-In a multi-protocol Share that also offers WebDAV, the access requirements provided in the `webdav` part (such as `must-exchange-token`) MUST apply to `webapp` accesses as well.
   - OPTIONAL appName (string)
     A human-friendly name of the web application, to be used in user interfaces when referring to this Share.